AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 <p>
   Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If there is anything we provide to help in make learning easier for you, please get in touch (using contact details below) and we will attempt to provide it.
+If there is anything we can provide to help in make learning easier for you, please get in touch (using contact details below) and we will attempt to provide it.
 </p>
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.